chia-an/HGE/README.md

 There are two directories:

-* Train_miss_final: This directory corresponds to Case 1 (Included) in the simulation part, and the algorithms tested include DeepWalk, LINE, HHE, and the proposed method.
+* **Train_miss_final**: This directory corresponds to Case 1 (Included) in the simulation part, and the algorithms tested include DeepWalk, LINE, HHE, and the proposed method.

-* Train_nomiss_final: This directory corresponds to Case 2 (Excluded) in the simulation part, and the algorithms tested include MC-AGA, DeepWalk, LINE, HHE, and the proposed method.
+* **Train_nomiss_final**: This directory corresponds to Case 2 (Excluded) in the simulation part, and the algorithms tested include MC-AGA, DeepWalk, LINE, HHE, and the proposed method.

 ### Usage